strimzi/strimzi.github.io/_posts/2022-01-10-reassign-partitions.md

 Some of these are listed here :-

 1. You can reassign the partition between the brokers anytime.
-For eg. it can be used at times when you want to scale down your cluster.
+For example, it can be used at times when you want to scale down the number of brokers in your cluster.
    You can assign partitions from the broker to be scaled down to other brokers which will handle these partitions now.

-2. With the help of this tool,you can increase the no. of partitions/replicas which can help in increasing the throughput of the topic.
+2. 2.
+With the help of this tool, you can increase the no. of partitions / replicas which can help with increasing the throughput of the topic.

 ##  Kafka reassignment partition tool

 The `bin/kafka-reassign-partitions.sh` tool allows you to reassign partitions to different brokers.